Jared Bernhardt

 Jared Bernhardt Bio

-Jared Bernhardt (born September 12, 1997) is an American professional lacrosse attackman for the Denver Outlaws and a former professional football wide receiver.
-He previously played college lacrosse at the University of Maryland, where he won the Tewaaraton Award as the nation’s best player.
-Following his lacrosse career, he played one season of college football as a quarterback at Ferris State.
-Bernhardt is also the director of player development for the University of Maryland men’s lacrosse team.
+Jared Bernhardt, born September 12, 1997, is an American professional lacrosse attackman for the Denver Outlaws and a former professional football wide receiver.
+He previously played college lacrosse at the University of Maryland, where he won the Tewaaraton Award as the nation’s top collegiate player, and he also played one season of college football as a quarterback at Ferris State.
+In addition to his playing career, Bernhardt serves as the director of player development for the University of Maryland men’s lacrosse team.

 Early Life and Background